 Keystore configuration element in JMeter helps to configure the Client’s side certificate.
 Some systems require a Client-side certificate which helps the server to know exactly who is connecting.
 Today, in many organizations internal users must install and present a certificate when communicating with the server in order to receive authorization to log into the organization’s IT system.
 Such a scenario can be simulated using the Keystore Configuration element of Apache JMeter.Before adding a Keystore Configuration element, you must set up a Java Key Store with the client certificates that you want to test.
 Follow the below steps:

-- Create your certificates either with Java keytool utility or through your PKI and converting them to a format acceptable by JKS: If you have a PKCS12 file, use the following command line to convert it to a JKS file:
+- Create your certificates either with Java keytool utility or through your PKI and covert them to a format acceptable by JKS: If you have a PKCS12 file, use the following command line to convert it to a JKS file:

 keytool -importkeystore -srckeystore certificate.p12 -srcstoretype PKCS12